Introduction

 z_{ r _{0}c } = W_{ r c r _{0}' f } x_{ r _{0}'f } \quad \textrm{(reduce-scatter)} \ .

-Note the subscript on a given index does not need to match across sides!
+Note that index subscripts do not need to match across sidess!
 Primitive operations can move subscript placement.
-Because the weight's output index is not physically sharded, its unprimed $r$ has no subscript, but in the process of performing the right-hand-side sums, one can store the entire logical result in a sharded manner across devices (hence the subscript on the left side's $r$).
+Because the weight's output index is not physically sharded, its unprimed $r$ has no subscript, but in the process of performing the right-hand-side sums, one can store the entire logical result in a sharded manner across devices4 (hence the subscript on the left side's $r$).
 More on the rules for subscripts later.
-Since an all-gather just corresponds to unsharding, as in $x_{ r_{ 0 }f } \longrightarrow x_{ e }$, the fact that an all-reduce can be implemented as a reduce-scatter followed by an all-gather is also very clear in this notation.

 Sometimes it is useful, though a little inelegant, to write communication as an operator that acts on individual indices, as in $x = \texttt{AllReduce}_{ r }(x _{ r })$.